 Writing query results

-This document describes how to write or save query results.
+This document describes how to write query results to temporary or permanent tables.

 Temporary and permanent tables